 We all have to go through such tragic moments, destroy ourselves mentally, emotionally, and psychologically and earn a much better perspective on life and use the earned wisdom to choose a matured partner in the distant future.

 People often are ignorant of their relationship status.
 They do not have any idea if they are emotionally dependent or emotionally attached or completely in love with each other and what kind of relationship attachment styles they possess.

 Although all these three emotional behaviors are interconnected and included in love, they are uniquely different.

 Then, at first, bring clarity to yourself whether you are emotionally dependent or emotionally attached to a person and on what level you are connected to them.

 To break that confusion,

 Let’s understand –

 What is Emotional Dependency?

-Emotional dependency: If you are emotionally dependent, then you are relying on others, for their approval and attention to define your worth and personality or sense of identity in order to make yourself feel safe and secured.
+Emotional dependency: If you are emotionally dependent, then you are relying on others, for their approval and attention to define your worth and personality or sense of identity in order to make you feel safe and secure.